15 Benefits Of Cloves, How To Use Them, And Side Effects

 What Are The Side Effects Of Cloves?

-Overconsumption of cloves may cause adverse effects, such as risk of bleeding, lowering of blood sugar levels, and allergies in some people (27), (28), (29).
+Overconsumption of cloves may cause adverse effects, such as lowering of blood sugar levels and allergies in some people.
+They may also interact with blood clotting medications like warfarin and increase the risk of bleeding (29), (30), (31).

-Consuming 10 ml clove oil caused hepatic failurei XLoss of liver function brought on by an infection, alcohol addiction, or a drug reaction that might happen suddenly or progressively. in a 15 month-old boy (30).
+Consuming 10 ml clove oil caused hepatic failurei Loss of liver function brought on by an infection, alcohol addiction, or a drug reaction that might happen suddenly or progressively. in a 15 month-old boy (32).
 There is lack of enough research on the safety of cloves for pregnant and lactating women.
 Hence, consult your doctor.
+Cloves may even aggravate or worsen some existing conditions and may interfere with medications.
+Explore more side effects of cloves before using them.

 Infographic: Interesting Facts About Cloves